 - If the end time is set to a time earlier than the start time, the broadcast will continue on to the designated end time the following day. - To play the sound source only once, without performing repeat play, set an end time based on the length of the sound source play. - If another higher priority broadcast is enabled between the start time and end time, the broadcast will behave as follows:

 15.1.
 Performing Tests of Pattern Broadcast

 Follow the procedure below to conduct broadcast tests for selected broadcast patterns:

-Neither the PLAY nor STOP buttons can be used if the set contents have not yet been saved.
+The PLAY button cannot be used if the set contents have not yet been saved.